AD ALTA

 culture there is denoted following „culture shared by wide layers

-“, in the Dictionary of Media Communication mass
+of population“, in the Dictionary of Media Communication mass

 culture is characterized as „culture created for mass audiences“.